FlowFX/flowfx.de/content/resume/_index.md

 # Resume

-I am very happy working at [ioki](https://ioki.com/) at the moment.
+I am happily working at [ioki](https://ioki.com/) at the moment.

+<strike>In 2024 or later</strike> At some time in the future I will be moving to Latin America with my wife, who will be
+working at a [German
+school](https://www.auslandsschulwesen.de/Webs/ZfA/DE/Schulnetz/DAS/das_node.html)
-But in 2024 or later I will be moving to Latin America with my wife, who will be working at a [German school](https://www.auslandsschulwesen.de/Webs/ZfA/DE/Schulnetz/DAS/das_node.html) there, and that will require me to have a job that allows me to work
+there, and that will require me to have a job that allows me to work